WORK: LOGOS

 Thanks for letting me feature this logo on my website.

-SVARTAAS LANDBRUKSTJENESTER translates into English as Svartaas Agricultural Services and is run by two brothers locally where I live in Gran, Norway.
-In fact they are my landlord’s sons.
-I created this logo for them in 2019, not long after I came back to Norway after living in Sweden for some years.
-Only later, having lived in this environement dominated by farms and agriculture for some years, have I come to really appreciate the symbolism of this logo.
-As the short Norwegian summer progresses, the produce emerges where the tractor tires made their marks only weeks before.
+SVARTAAS LANDBRUKSTJENESTER translates into English as Svartaas Agricultural Services and is run by two brothers who live locally in Gran, Norway.
+In fact, they are my landlord’s sons.
+I created this logo for them in 2019, not long after returning to Norway after living in Sweden for several years.